widgetfactory/wf_filesystem_events/README.md

 * onWfFileSystemAfterUpload

 ## How to use it
-Once installed, remember to enable the plugin.

 This plugin can be used as a blueprint for your own plugin, or you can edit the methods and add code to respond to each event.

 ## Example onWfFileSystemAfterUpload method

-This method would respond to an upload event, and resize the image using Joomla JImage class.
+This method would respond to an upload event, and resize the image using the Joomla JImage class.

 ```php
 public function onWfFileSystemAfterUpload($path, $state) {